England rugby fixtures: When do England play next in the Rugby World Cup?

 England are aiming to secure the Rugby World Cup for just the second time as they go to battle in Japan.

-Eddie Jones’ men have made a winning start to the 2019 Rugby World Cup and will hope to keep the momentum flowing.
+Eddie Jones’ men have reached the knockout rounds and will be hoping to make an impact in the later rounds.

 RadioTimes.com has rounded up everything you need to know about how to watch England in the Rugby World Cup.